Quantitative Automata under Probabilistic Semantics: Problems

-We refer to questions (Q1)-(Q5) as \emph{probabilistic questions}.
+We refer to questions (Q1)--(Q5) as \emph{probabilistic questions}.
 Note that an upper bound on the complexity of the expected and distribution questions imply the same upper bound on all probabilistic questions as approximate and almost-sure variants are special cases.

-\begin{example}[Expected average response time] Consider an NWA $\nestedA$ from Example~\ref{ex:NWA}.
+\begin{exa}[Expected average response time] Consider an NWA $\nestedA$ from Example~\ref{ex:NWA}.
 Recall that it computes ART on words it accepts (bounded number of requests between any two grants).
-Next, consider a Markov chain $\markov$ which gives a distribution on words over $\{r,g,\#\}$.
-In such a case, the value $\expected_{\markov}(\nestedA)$ is the expected ART. \end{example}
+Next, consider a Markov chain $\markov$ which gives a distribution on words over $\{r,g,i\}$.
+In such a case, the value $\expected_{\markov}(\nestedA)$ is the expected ART\@. \end{exa}